Who We Are

 Project Officer

-Dr Laura Ferguson
+Dr. Laura Ferguson

-Dr Laura Ferguson is Project Officer on SCHA's 'Grassroots Heritage in Scotland' project.
+Dr. Laura Ferguson is Project Officer on SCHA's 'Grassroots Heritage in Scotland' project.
 Laura comes with an established background in both academic and non-academic heritage projects.
 She has previously worked for University of the Highlands and Islands, Galloway and Southern Ayrshire Biosphere Reserve, Queen's University Belfast and the Scottish Association for Marine Science.
 Across these roles, Laura has specialised in coastal and maritime heritage, Arctic heritage and community heritage, with a particular focus on marginalised heritage and stakeholder engagement.